andreiGl/OpenWeatherTest/Readme.md

 # OpenWeatherTest

-OpenWeatherTest is a java web-app/demo to retrieve from OpenWeatherMap.com weather data for the specified city.
-The city is user-selected on the main page of the web-app.
+OpenWeatherTest is a java web-app/demo to retrieve weather data for the specified city from OpenWeatherMap.com.
+The city name is user-selected on the main page of the web-app.
 Application is written using Java 1.8 and Spring Boot 2.1.6.

 ## Installation